-In March 2021, we entered into an at-the-market offering program (the "2021 ATM Program") relating to shares of our common stock.
-The 2021 ATM Program permits us to offer and sell shares of our common stock having an aggregate offering price of up to \$100.0 million from time to time through or to the under the 2021 ATM Program sales agent.
+In March 2021, we entered into the 2021 ATM Program relating to shares of our common stock.
+The 2021 ATM Program permits us to offer and sell shares of our common stock having an aggregate offering price of up to \$100.0 million from time to time through or to the sales agent under the 2021 ATM Program.
 Sales of our common stock may be made from time to time in at-the-market offerings as defined in Rule 415 of the Securities Act, including by means of ordinary broker's transactions on the Nasdaq Stock Exchange or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices, or as otherwise agreed to with the sales agent.
-The investment bank will be entitled to compensation at a fixed commission rate of 3.0% of the aggregate gross sales price per share sold.
+The sales agent will be entitled to compensation at a fixed commission rate of 3.0% of the aggregate gross sales price per share sold.
 The sales agent is not required to sell any specific number or dollar amounts of securities but will act as sales agent and use commercially reasonable efforts to sell on our behalf all of the shares of common stock requested to be sold by us, consistent with its normal trading and sales practices, on mutually agreed terms between us and the sales agent.
-Through March 31, 2021, we have sold 4.8 million shares of our common stock at an average sale price of \$1.59 per share and we received estimated net proceeds of \$7.0 million, after deducting the underwriting discounts and commissions and estimated offering expenses.
-Subsequently, and through the date of this 10-Q Report filing, we have not sold any additional shares of our common stock under the 2021 ATM Program.
-Future sales, if any, under the 2021 ATM Program will depend on a variety of factors, including among others, market conditions, the trading price of our common stock, determinations by us of the appropriate sources of funding, and potential uses of funding available to us.
+Through June 30, 2021, we have sold a total of 4,935,500 shares of our common stock under the 2021 ATM Program at an average sale price of \$1.58 per share and we received estimated net proceeds of \$7.2 million, after deducting discounts and commissions to the sales agent and estimated offering expenses.
+Subsequently, through the date of this 10-Q Report, we have sold an additional 28,769,815 shares of our common stock under the 2021 ATM Program at an average sale price of \$1.14 per share and we received estimated net proceeds of \$31.8 million, after deducting discounts and commissions to the sales agent and estimated offering expenses.
+Future sales, if any, under the 2021 ATM Program will depend on a variety of factors, including among others, market conditions, the trading price of our common stock, determinations by us of the appropriate sources of funding, and potent